 Elden Ring trailers & leaked gameplay

-The first and only official Elden Ring footage was released at E3 in 2019.
+The first and only official Elden Ring footage at the time, was released at E3 in 2019.
 This announcement trailer was strictly cinematic, outlining the themes, visual style, and loose narrative.

-Elden Ring’s gameplay spread around social media on March 1 in 2021.
+Elden Ring’s leaked gameplay then spread around social media on March 1 in 2021.
 This footage appears to come from an outdated trailer designed for internal use only.
 It’s recorded in mobile quality and features watermarks across every inch of the screen.
-Though it provided our best look at the game yet.
+Though it provided our best look at the game up to that point.

 66 seconds of #EldenRing